ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 Following are the steps required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) Internet Small Computer System Interface (iSCSI) logical unit number (LUN).

 Our example is based on **Red Hat Enterprise Linux 6**.
 The steps should be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.
-We have added notes for other OS, but this documentation does not cover all Linux distributions.
-For example, for Ubuntu iSCSI Initiator Configuration instructions click [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:}
+We have added notes for other OS, but this documentation does **not** cover all Linux distributions.
+For example, in the case of Ubuntu, click [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} for iSCSI Initiator Configuration instructions and click [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window} for more information regarding DM-Multipath setup.

 **Note:** The Host IQN, username, password, and target address referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.